 I have had my garden landscaped and used old railway sleepers around the perimeter and for seating.
 Whenever it is warm and sunny some of the sleepers ooze tar.
 My young children keep getting covered in the oily mess much to the disdain of my wife.
 I have tried a high pressure jet hose on the railway sleepers but this has had no effect.
 Can you help?

 Railwaysleepers.com: Unfortunately your story is all too familiar.
 There are only three effective options, I'm afraid.

-2) Replace them with non-creosote treated sleepers, whether new or used.
+2) Replace them with non-creosote treated railway sleepers, whether new or used.
 Landscapers should not really be using the old GB pine sleepers, due to their unpleasant leaking.
-The best used sleeper would be the African Azobe, that is an untreated (and needs no treatment) tropical hardwood, that is very dense, and is sometimes used underwater, or for lock gates etc..
+The best used railway sleeper would be the African Azobe or Jarrah railway sleeper that is an untreated (and needs no treatment) tropical hardwood, that is very dense, and is sometimes used underwater, or for lock gates etc..
 Alternatively new pressure treated Baltic / Scottish pine (treated with an environmentally child friendly treatment) or new untreated French oak.
-We can help you chose if you need.
+We can help you choose if you need.